Andrew has more than 25 years experience serving the natural environment and leading environmental organisations.

 Andrew believes that invasive species, along with climate change, is one of this century’s two greatest threats to Australia’s natural environment yet invasive species are without the high-level attention they deserve.

 He is confident that if we learn from the litany of invasive species disasters of the past and bring a science-based approach to the complex and seemingly daunting threat of invasive species, we can make progress.
 He believes in the value of involving the community in tackling complex environmental issues.

 He is vice chair of Environmental Justice Australia and president of 4nature.
-He is a member of the NSW Biosecurity Advisory Committee representing the Nature Conservation Council of NSW, the Biosecurity Queensland Ministerial Advisory Committee representing the Queensland Conservation Council and the federal government’s Feral Cat Taskforce.
+He is a member of the national Environmental Biosecurity Advisory Group, the NSW Biosecurity Advisory Committee representing the Nature Conservation Council of NSW and the federal government’s Feral Cat Taskforce.